PipelineAI/pipeline/docs/quickstart/kubernetes/README.md

 ```
 * For GPU-based models, make sure you specify `--model-chip=gpu`

-### Push Model Prediction Server - Versions a and b to Docker Repo
+### Register Model Prediction Server with Docker Repo - Versions a and b
 Notes:
 * This can be any Docker Repo including DockerHub and internal repos
 * You must already be logged in to the Docker Repo using `docker login`